cubesystems/releaf/docs/documentation/creating-controllers.md

 ## Create the controller {#controller}

-Create an empty controller class that inherits from `Releaf::BaseController`.
+Create an empty controller class that inherits from `Releaf::ActionController`.

 Create a new file at